Clopidogrel is an anti-platelet medication. It’s used to prevent your blood from forming clots by making it less sticky.

 - had ‘bypass surgery’ – after CABG (coronary artery bypass graft)

-- peripheral vascular/arterial disease (with a coronary stent fitted).
+- peripheral vascular/arterial disease (with a stent fitted).

-Your healthcare provider may prescribe clopidogrel with low dose aspirin or in combination with anticoagulant medicines such as dabigatran, rivaroxaban or warfarin.
+Depending on what it's being used for and your risk of blood clots, your healthcare provider may prescribe clopidogrel with low dose aspirin OR in combination with anticoagulant medicines such as dabigatran, rivaroxaban or warfarin.
+Read more about antiplatelets and when they are used.

 Clopidogrel may not work for everyone